Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B6BGtaVWcas.md

 ### Transcript

-> uh we're gonna be making these older versions public maybe one day but um i i i don't think it's a good idea for us to do that at least until one point always out
+> we're gonna be making these older versions public maybe one day but, i i i don't think it's a good idea for us to do that at least until one point always out